kuramu1108/notes/31100 .NET/README.md

 Advantages of LINQ:
 - Behind the scenes conversion to SQL
 - Works with non-SQL data sources as well

+> LINQ queries are always executed **when the query variable is iterated over**, not when the query variable is created.
+This is called deferred execution.

 Prerequisites for LINQ:
 - Lambda expressions